Central Powers

-The Central Powers, also known as the Central Empires, was one of the two main coalitions that fought in World War I (1914–1918).
-It consisted of the German Empire, Austria-Hungary, the Ottoman Empire, and the Kingdom of Bulgaria and was also known as the Quadruple Alliance.
+The Central Powers, also known as the Central Empires, were one of the two main coalitions that fought in World War I (1914–1918).
+It consisted of the German Empire, Austria-Hungary, the Ottoman Empire, and the Kingdom of Bulgaria; this was also known as the Quadruple Alliance.

 The Central Powers' origin was the alliance of Germany and Austria-Hungary in 1879.
-Despite having nominally joined the Triple Alliance before, Italy did not take part in World War I on the side of the Central Powers.
+Despite having nominally joined the Triple Alliance before, Italy did not take part in World War I on the side of the Central Powers and later joined on the side of the Allies.
 The Ottoman Empire and Bulgaria did not join until after World War I had begun.
-The Central Powers faced and were defeated by the Allied Powers that had formed around the Triple Entente.
+The Central Powers faced, and were defeated by, the Allied Powers, which themselves had formed around the Triple Entente.
+They dissolved in 1918 after they lost the war.

-Member states
+Name

+The name 'Central Powers' is derived from the location of its member countries.
+All four were located between the Russian Empire in the east and France and the United Kingdom in the west.
+The Central Powers too used the name in their languages respectively, with the exception of Turkish, in which the Central Powers were called the دولتري, İttıfâq Devletleri, or Bağlaşma Devletleri, 'Allied States'.
+Likewise in China, an associated state on the Allied side, the Central Powers were called the 同盟國, 同盟国, 'Allied States', while the Allies were known as the 協約國, 协约国, 'Entente States'.

+Collaboration

+Germany had plans to create a Mitteleuropa economic association.
+Members would include Austria-Hungary, Germany, and others.